isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 Please bring the following:
 1. Identity card or passport
-2. PDF copy of the Malaysia-issued travel pass which confirms that you are granted approval by the relevant authorities to travel to Malaysia under the Singapore-Malaysia RGL
-3. Softcopy booking reference showing your departure flight timing
+2. Softcopy booking reference showing your departure flight timing

 ##### Testing

-##### 7. What if I miss my test timing?
-What if I take my test after the Cut-off Test Timing?

-Travellers who miss the Cut-off Test Timing will <u>not</u> be able to obtain a test result in time for their scheduled departure.

-Please make arrangements early for your test slot so that you can qualify for the RGL.

-##### 8. What happens if the clinic assesses that I am unable to receive the PCR test for unforeseen circumstances?
+##### 7. What happens if the clinic assesses that I am unable to receive the PCR test for unforeseen circumstances?

 If you are unable to receive the test, you may wish to reschedule your departure, if you still wish to tap on the RGL.

 ##### Test Results

-##### 9. When can I expect to get my PCR test results?
+##### 8. When can I expect to get my PCR test results?

 You will receive your PCR test results and memo at least three hours before your scheduled departure.